 With optional plans, the school won’t offer you a mandatory plan with predetermined coverage; instead, students are free to select whichever plan they like.

-9. Make Sure You Understand the US Collegiate Grading System at Your University
+9. Make Sure You Understand the Grading System at Your University

-As a student, you will need to keep up your grades, and the grading system in the US may be very different from what you are used to.
+As a student, you will need to keep up your grades, and the grading system at your university or college may be very different from what you are used to.
 While grading systems can differ slightly based on your university, the most commonly used system is the GPA system on a 4.0 grading scale.
 This can vary — for example, some institutions in India use a 10-point GPA system.
 Here is an example of the different kinds of grading systems used in several countries:

 Your grade and the score you achieve in your classes contribute toward your Grade Point Average (GPA), which is often used as a reflection of academic performance.
 Your GPA is calculated by dividing the total amount of grade points earned by the total number of credit hours taken.